By Elizabeth Colsen, MD, General Surgery

 If that does not work, then your doctor may recommend that you take a prescription medication to reduce the acid in your stomach.
 When the medications fail to work, or for those that do not wish to continually take medications, surgery may be an option.
 Prior to surgery, your doctor may order more tests to confirm that you have acid reflux and your esophagus is working.

 The goal of surgery for moderate to severe heartburn is to recreate the one-way valve effect so that acid no longer gets into the esophagus.
 A Nissen Fundoplication is an anti-reflux surgery where part of the stomach is wrapped around the esophagus to recreate a valve.
-The Nissen creates a true one-way valve so the acid cannot reflux back up, but the person typically cannot belch or vomit again.
+The Nissen creates a true one-way valve so the acid cannot reflux back up.

 Reference: SOCIETY OF AMERICAN GASTROINTESTINAL AND ENDOSCOPIC SURGEONS (SAGES)